-On October 2, 2009, the Board of Directors of the Company approved an amendment to the Plan which requires the Company to make a nonelective contribution based on a participant's Compensation, as defined by the Plan, subject to certain limitations of the Internal Revenue Code of 1986, as amended (Code).
-The nonelective contribution will be made for all eligible nonunion employees hired or rehired on or after January 1, 2010, and current nonunion participants with less than five years of vesting service as of December 31, 2009.
-Eligible participants will become vested in any balance of their nonelective contribution account upon three years of service.
-The nonelective contribution is effective beginning January 1, 2010.
-Additionally, the amendment requires that an individual who is both a participant and an employee of the Company on or after December 31, 2009, shall be fully vested in the balance of his or her Company matching contribution.
+On October 2, 2009, the Board of Directors of the Company approved an amendment to the Plan which requires the Company to make a nonelective contribution based on a participant's Compensation, as defined by the Plan, subject to certain limitations of the Internal Revenue Code of 1986, as amended (the Code).
+Effective January 1, 2010, the Company makes nonelective contributions to all eligible nonunion employees hired or rehired on or after January 1, 2010, and current nonunion participants with less than five years of vesting service as of December 31, 2009.
+Contributions and vesting are described below.